hohn/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 To illustrate the dataflow for this problem, we have a [collection of slides](https://drive.google.com/file/d/1eEG0eGVDVEQh0C-0_4UIMcD23AWwnGtV/view?usp=sharing) for this workshop.

-## Tutorial, part 3: recap, sources and sinks
+## Tutorial: recap, sources and sinks
 XX:
 <!--
  !-- The complete project can be downloaded via this